 If our loved ones are struggling, our dabbling will be harmful to them as well.

 And all those more harmless things wont really help either.
 It may seem like it for a while because they’re so distracting, but when that movie is over, we’ll still be in the same place we were before.

 So, what do we do?
 We fill those empty spaces with The Word of God, music that lifts up the name of Christ, and other things that bring light into our world.

 We have to heavily filter everything.

 That includes what we see on social media.
-You know I would end up there, din’t you?
+You knew I would end up there, didn’t you?
 I didn’t, until now.
 But it was missing from the discussion, and it can be huge influence if we let it.